menonak1/MAT292-Project/README.md

 pip install numpy scipy matplotlib
 ```

-## Run the simulation
+## To run the simulation
 From the project root:
 ```bash
 python "Code simulator.py"
 ```
-This will print progress and open two figures:
+Results in 2 plots being generated
 - Position subplot (z only) with desired altitude reference
 - Attitude subplot (roll, pitch, yaw) and motor thrusts